Gas Leaf Blowers Are Prohibited Throughout the City

 On April 26, 2021, citing additional health and safety concerns of residents, the City Council adopted Ordinance No. 374, amending the City’s Municipal Code to expand the City-wide ban to all leaf blowers (gas, electric, or battery powered) on parkways, roadways, streets, and pedestrian and equestrian trails.
 The ordinance specifies that no person shall cause another person (such as a gardener or landscaper) to use or operate a leaf blower in these areas.
 As adopted, all leaf blowers are prohibited in Hidden Hills with one exception: non-gasoline powered (electric or battery-powered) leaf blowers are permitted on private property exclusively, for example, in residential front yards and backyards.

 Any responsible person (such as a resident, property owner, property manager, or entity) that creates, permits, or allows a violation of this ordinance is subject to an administrative citation.
-Prior to issuing an administrative citation, residents will receive a warning letter with information on the City’s ordinance and a request to correct the future violation.
+Prior to issuing an administrative citation, residents will receive written warnings with information on the City’s ordinance and be asked to correct the future violation.
 Thereafter, if the responsible party is found to be in violation, an administration citation will be issued along with a fine: $100 for the first offense; $200 for the second violation within one year; and $500 for each additional violation within one year.
 The new ordinance and rules regarding leaf blowers go into effect on May 26, 2021.

 To report a leaf blower violation, please contact City Hall at 818-888-9281 or send an email to email@example.com.
 Please provide the address and time of day of the prohibited use.